Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 Symptoms of a fibromyalgia flare-up

-Fibromyalgia flares don’t look the same for everyone, but they often involve a combination of physical and cognitive challenges.
+Fibromyalgia flares don’t look the same for everyone, but they may involve a combination of physical and cognitive challenges.
 During a flare, symptoms can intensify, last for days or weeks, and interfere with daily activities.

 Widespread body pain